phreaks/wp-save-one-song/README.md

 # SaveOneSong WordPress Plugin

 Imagine you're in the car and listening to a great song on your favorite station egoFM.
-No pen to hand to record the song you just say 'Hey Siri, SOS egoFM.' and you'll receive the current song as a message directly to your mobile phone including the song title and its artist.
+No pen to hand to record the song you just say 'Hey Siri, SOS egoFM.' and you'll receive the current song title and artist as a message directly to your mobile phone.

 The SaveOneSong WordPress Plugin allows you to extract the currently played song on 'egoFM' and automatically pushes it to different notification-channels if enabled.
 It also supports all other streams like